acres4/foundation-documentation/apis/event/1.3/usage.md

 }
 ```

+Starting in versions 1.4.x, all timestamps Unix epoch millisecond timestamps.
 Fields are defined in the data dictionary below for all packet types

 ### Meter Movement